kdm9/rab/src/04_terminal.md

 A ecosystem for installing pre-compiled packages, and managing virtual environments.
 Conda works across programming languages, and has bioinformatics-specific teams/projects.

-For biologists: follow the install instructions for [bioconda](https://bioconda.github.io/), installing the [miniforge](https://github.com/conda-forge/miniforge) conda disribution and enabling the `bioconda` and `conda-forge` channels.
+For biologists: follow the install instructions for [bioconda](https://bioconda.github.io/), installing the [miniforge](https://github.com/conda-forge/miniforge) conda distribution and enabling the `bioconda` and `conda-forge` channels.
 For general compsci/data science folks, you're probably OK with just conda-forge.

 ## rsync